Top Five Destinations in Mozambique

 Consisting of six idyllic islands, the Bazaruto Archipelago has well-earned its name as the ‘Pearl of the Indian Ocean’.
 Lying off the coastal town of Vilanculos, the archipelago boasts some of the best diving in the world thanks to its crystal-clear waters and rich marine life.
 Turtles, dolphins, whales and more all reside within its tropical waters and the archipelago was named a Marine National Park to protect its unique habitats and species.
-Visitors can enjoy a sail on a traditional Dhow or relax on the unspoilt white sands.
-The largest of the islands is Bazaruto Island and, at just 35 kilometres long and 7 kilometres wide, this truly feels like a remote island paradise.
+Visitors can enjoy a sail on a traditional Dhow or relax on the unspoiled white sands.
+The largest of the islands is Bazaruto Island and, at just 35 kilometers long and 7 kilometers wide, this truly feels like a remote island paradise.

 OUR PICK #2